Nothing's more valuable than peace of mind.

 Don't open the email or any attachments, even if it appears to be from a friend or co-worker, unless you're expecting it or you’re absolutely sure you know what it contains.

-Watch out for email subject lines or emails with a generic message like, "check this out" or "thought you'd be interested in this".
+Watch out for email subject lines or emails with a generic message such as "check this out" or "thought you'd be interested in this".
 Make sure you know who sent the email before you open an attachment or click any links.

 If you temporarily misplace your debit card or suspect fraudulent activity on your account, you can freeze it to prevent new purchases and ATM transactions.
-It’s easy to freeze or unfreeze your debit card in seconds via the mobile app or online banking.
+It’s easy to freeze or unfreeze your debit card in seconds via the LMCU mobile app or Online Banking.

 Please keep in mind that while your debit card is frozen, other account activity will continue as normal.